GinnyXiao/walker_simulation/README.md

 - [ ] Change the tip link to palm link: plan the center of the palm to grasp pose
 - [ ] Add grasping movements for hands
 - [ ] Take care not to topple the objects that the robot is not grasping
+- [ ] Record statistics about the planner: planning time & execution time for the grasps (first & second)
+- [ ] Play with the height and speed of the conveyor, home position of the right arm

 ## Troubleshooting